-Load cells equipped with electronics containing amplifier and analogue-to-digital conversion (ADC), and data processing (optionally) are called digital load cells (see figure 1).
+Load cells equipped with electronics including amplifier, analogue-to-digital converter (ADC), and data processing device (optionally) are called digital load cells (see figure 1).

 T.2.2.2 Indicator

 Electronic device of an instrument that may perform the analogue-to-digital conversion of the output signal of the load cell, and further processes the data, and displays the weighing result in units of mass.